Everyone talks about personal branding like it's some abstract concept. "Build your brand." "Show up online." "Be authentic."

 And they're right.
 They shouldn't have to.

 The whole reason I built what I built is because I watched smart, experienced professionals lose deals to people with half their talent but twice their online presence.
-That’s not fair.
-But it’s reality.
+That's not fair.
+But it's reality.
+And hiring a social media manager doesn't fix it either.

 Your expertise doesn't matter if nobody knows about it.
 That's what the Hinge study proves.
 Visibility is the multiplier.